-The values of $C_{11}$ and $C_{22}$ are defined as in equation \eqref{eq:kernel1D}.
-Results for all the above kernels are reported in Table \ref{Tab2} considering a mesh of size $h=2^{-12}$.
-For such a value of $h$, the error $\|u_{L,h} - u_{L} \|_{L^2}$ between the numerical solution $u_{L,h}$ of problem \eqref{poissonSys} and the analytic solution $u_L$ is of order $10^{-9}$, hence we are allowed to use $u_L$ in place of $u_{L,h}$ to monitor the $\delta$-convergence, because the $h$ error is negligible compared to the $\delta$ error.
-Three Gauss points have been used for the assembly procedure and for the norm computation and a double node is present at the interface.

-From Table \ref{Tab2}, we see that the error between the nonlocal and the local solution goes to zero with a first order convergence for all kernels, showing how the local model can be recovered from the nonlocal model.
-Note that the convergence is first order because we are considering an interface problem.
-It would have been second order for a boundary value problem.

-In Figure \ref{allkernels_large}, we show the nonlocal solution obtained with the different kernels compared to the local exact $u_L$.
+Results are reported in Table \ref{Tab1}.
+We see that the error between the nonlocal and the local solution goes to zero with a first order convergence for all kernels, showing how the local model can be recovered from the nonlocal model.
+Note that this confirms the conjecture made in Section \ref{loc_lims} that solutions of the nonlocal interface problems converge to its local counterpart as $\mathcal O(\delta_i)$.
+In Figure \ref{allkernels}, we show the nonlocal solution obtained with the different kernels compared to the local exact $u_L$.
 On the left, we display solutions associated with relatively large values of $\delta_1$ and $\delta_2$, namely $\delta_1=2^{-3}$ and $\delta_2=2^{-2}$.

 As anticipated in Section \ref{loc_lims}, different $\widetilde C_{ij}$ yield a different behavior of the nonlocal solution across the interface.
-As an example, we note that the nonlocal solution obtained using Kernel 3 is the one that differs the most compared to the other nonlocal solutions.
-The reason for this behavior is that Kernel 3 is the only one among the four that is symmetric across the interface (i.e. $C_{12}=C_{21}$, i.e. the symmetric nature of the kernel prevents capturing the discontinuities in model parameters.
+As an example, we note that the nonlocal solution obtained using Kernel 3 is almost insensitive to the presence of the interface.
+This behavior is likely due to the fact that $C_{12}=C_{21}$, i.e. the symmetric nature of the kernel prevents capturing the discontinuities in model parameters.

-In Figure \ref{allkernels_small}, we show the nonlocal solution obtained with the different kernels compared to the local exact $u_L$, using small values of $\delta_1$ and $\delta_2$, namely $\delta_1=2^{-10}$ and $\delta_2=2^{-9}$.
-This figure is meant to give visual proof that all kernels considered provide a nonlocal solution that converges to the local exact as $\delta_1$ and $\delta_2$ approach zero.
+In Figure \ref{allkernels} (right), we show nonlocal solutions associated with relatively small values of $\delta_1$ and $\delta_2$, namely $\delta_1=2^{-10}$ and $\delta_2=2^{-9}$.
+This figure is meant to give visual proof that all kernels provide a nonlocal solution that converges to the local exact as $\delta_1$ and $\delta_2$ approach zero.

 \paragraph{Convergence with respect to the mesh size} To investigate the $h$-convergence of the proposed finite element approximation, we let $u_{N,h_f}$ be a finite element nonlocal solution associated with a fine grid of size $h_f$, with $h_f \!\ll\! h$.
 For fixed values of $\delta_1$ and $\delta_2$, the $h$-convergence is assessed by progressively halving $h$ and monitoring $\|u_{N,h} - u_{N,h_f} \|_{L^2}$.